Diontae Johnson Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 - Johnson, in six matchups, did not have a touchdown catch.

-- The Browns are giving up 230.2 passing yards per game this year, the NFL's eighth-ranked pass defense.
+- The 230.2 yards per game the Browns are giving up through the air makes them the NFL's eighth-ranked pass defense.

-- The Browns' defense is 26th in the NFL, allowing 1.8 passing touchdowns per game.
+- The Browns' defense is 26th in the NFL, conceding 1.8 passing touchdowns per game.

 Recent Performances